retrozinndev/colorshell/README.md

 It's a cli tool to generate color schemes from an image.

 ## 🖼️ Wallpapers
 These are not included in the shell anymore, because the repository was getting too big in size.
 So you'll have to add it in your own.

-You can define the `WALLPAPERS` variable in your hyprland user configuration to your wallpapers folder, or create the `~/wallpapers` directory and put your wallpapers there.
+You can add more wallpapers either by adding your custom images to `~/wallpapers` or by defining `WALLPAPERS` in your `hypr/user/environment`, pointing to the custom location.

 Also, you can select any of the images inside `~/wallpapers` by pressing
 <kbd>SUPER</kbd> + <kbd>W</kbd> or by accessing the Control Center and clicking in the image